xibosignage/xibo-manual/source/en/media_module_currencies.md

 **Available from v3.0.0**

-Actions can be attached to this Widget, please see the [Interactive Actions](layouts_interactive_actions.html)  page for more information.
+Interactive Actions can be attached to this Currencies Widget from the **Actions** tab in the properties panel.
+Please see the [Interactive Actions](layouts_interactive_actions.html) page for more information.

 ## Additional Information